executablebooks/meta/docs/dev-conventions.md

-(dev)=

 # Development Conventions

+Welcome to the Executable Book Project (EBP)!
+We're excited you're here and want to contribute.

-This page outlines conventions and best practices for development and maintenance across all repositories in the EBP organisation.
+This page outlines conventions and best practices for development and maintenance across all repositories in the EBP organisation, to help the community make the best tools possible.

+Thank you for you interest in contributing ✨

 (dev/code_style)=